-Despite 10-day assault in Helmand, Afghan Taliban accuses U.S. military of violating February accord
+Despite its 10-day assault in Helmand, Afghan Taliban accuses U.S. military of violating February accord

 The U.S. military spokesman in Kabul responded in a tweet several hours later, saying, “We categorically reject the Taliban’s claim that the United States has violated the U.S.-Taliban agreement.”
 He said U.S. airstrikes in both Helmand and Farah provinces were “solely in defense of” Afghan military forces as they are being attacked by the Taliban.

-The spokesman, Col. William Leggett, said that the strikes were “consistent” with both the U.S.-Taliban agreement and a joint declaration between Afghan and US officials.
+The spokesman, Col. William Leggett, said that the strikes were “consistent” with both the U.S.-Taliban agreement and a joint declaration between Afghan and U.S. officials.
 “The entire world has witnessed the Taliban’s offensive operations in Helmand — attacks which injured and displaced thousands of innocent Afghan civilians.”
 He said “all sides” in the conflict must reduce violence to allow the political process to take hold.”

 The sudden Oct.
 7 withdrawal announcement by Trump has been viewed as a major concession to the Taliban, who have long demanded that U.S. forces leave.
-They signed an agreement in late February pledging to reduce violence, cut ties with extremist groups and refrain from attacking U.S. forces in return for the gradual withdrawal of all U.S. troops by May.
+The group signed an agreement in late February pledging to reduce violence, cut ties with extremist groups and refrain from attacking U.S. forces in return for the gradual withdrawal of all U.S. troops by May.

 It was soon after Trump’s announcement that the Taliban launched an assault in Helmand, triggering charges that they had violated the U.S. accord and jeopardized the entire peace process.
 Last week, U.S. officials appealed to the Taliban to stop, then met with their leaders in Qatar to try to salvage the deal they had spent 18 months negotiating.